andrewcooke/liblu/README.md

 ## Random

-The `lurand` structure is a source of randomg integers:
+The `lurand` structure is a source of random integers:

 ```c
 #include "lurand.h"